Fábio Duarte

-Fábio Miguel Silva Duarte (born 11 May 1998) is a Portuguese professional footballer who plays as a goalkeeper for Vilafranquense.
+Fábio Miguel Silva Duarte (born 11 May 1998) is a Portuguese professional footballer who plays as a goalkeeper for 1º Dezembro.

 Club career

 Born in Amadora, Duarte started his football career at S.L.
 Benfica's youth system in 2007.
 Following his progress through their youth ranks, he made his professional debut with the club's reserve team in a 5–1 LigaPro loss to Real on 18 February 2018.